jsimpson/_archived_second_wind/README.md

 :running: This app aims to replicate some of the functionality of Garmin Connect as well as provide additional features and, most importantly, a way to keep your activities yourself.

+Note that, I'm an American and this app is currently hard-coded to support Imperial units.
+There are plans to provide users with the ability to toggle Imperial units on (since GeoRoutes already store data in metric) but it's not currently a priority.

 ## Features

 + Lifetime mileage charting (by month) (thanks to [Chartkick](https://github.com/ankane/chartkick) with [Groupdate](https://github.com/ankane/groupdate)) as well as the individual activities heart rate, elevation, and speed profiles